wmeints/mlops-tools/README.md

 Another important thing to note: We included feature stores as a component, but we don't include things like S3 storage or Azure Blob Storage.
 You'll have to provide an actual storage mechanism yourself.

+You should bring your own Kubernetes cluster.
+We can't explain how to set that up.

 ## Getting started